 NDA – Non-Disclosure Agreement

-A Non-Disclosure Agreement is a legal document between two organisations or an individual and organisation that outlines confidential information and knowledge which they wish to share but keep restricted to other parties.
+A Non-Disclosure Agreement is a legal document between two organisations or an individual and an organisation that outlines confidential information and knowledge that they wish to share but keep restricted to other parties.

 P&L - Profit and Loss

 A financial statement that summarises revenues, costs and expenses during a specified time period.

 The management of communication and interaction with the public and media, with the aim of presenting an organisation or person in a certain light.

 The innovative activity carried out by a business to develop or improve services or products.

 A measure of the effectiveness of an investment.
 Calculated as a percentage, it will indicate the potential return relative to how much the activity cost.

 SEO – Search Engine Optimisation

 SEO is a strategy used to improve search engine rankings, with the aim of increasing organic traffic to a website.
 There are a number of techniques to show as high as possible in Google for relevant search terms.